 Hopefully, now we haven’t left you dazed and confused.
 Understanding the need for proper gun cleaning and maintenance is a vital part of being a responsible gun owner.
 Using high quality and reputable cleaning equipment is a must!

-Most solvents and cleaners use ingredients which can be bad for you and the environment so buying cheap and nasty products may save you a few bucks but will likely cost you in the long term with damage to your weapon.
+Most solvents and cleaners use ingredients that can be bad for you and the environment, so buying cheap and nasty products may save you a few bucks but will likely cost you in the long term with damage to your weapon.

-There are uses for each product listed here, but if you’re really wanting the best then we recommend Hoppe’s No.9.
-The full range of equipment will care for, protect and love your firearms for the short and long term.
+There are uses for each product listed here, but if you really want the best, then we recommend Hoppe’s No.9.
+The full range of equipment will care for, protect, and love your firearms for the short and long term.

 Cleaning your firearm

 Please take care when cleaning your weapon.
 Always make sure your gun isn’t loaded and remove your clip to be safe.
 Please make sure there isn’t one in the chamber when you remove your clip.
 Check how often to clean your gun.

 Clamp your Gun